nida78/wp-wiki-tooltip/README.md

 7. See nice and helpful tooltips

 # Changelog
-Here the last three major releases are listed, only.
+The last three major releases are listed here, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

 ## [1.8.0 - C6H9N3O2 | Histidine]
 *Release Date - February 23rd, 2018*